lxc86739795/lxc86739795.github.io/index.md

 * Github: [lxc86739795](https://github.com/lxc86739795)

 ## About Me
-I am currently a Senior Researcher at the Computer Vision and Multimedia Lab of JD Explore Acamedy working with Dr. [Wu Liu](https://drliuwu.com/) and Dr. [Tao Mei](https://taomei.me/).
+I am currently a Senior Researcher at JD Explore Academy.
-I received the Ph.
-D. degree in computer science under the supervision of Prof. [Huadong Ma](https://teacher.bupt.edu.cn/mahuadong) in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications, in June 2018.
 My research interests include multimedia computing, computer vision, and their applications in retail.
+I received my Ph.
+D. degree under the supervision of Prof. [Huadong Ma](https://teacher.bupt.edu.cn/mahuadong) in Beijing Key Lab of Intelligent Telecommunication Software and Multimedia, Beijing University of Posts and Telecommunications in 2018.
+I received my B.S. degree from Northwest A&F University in 2011.

 **We are recruiting self-motivated interns in computer vision, deep learning, and multimedia.
 Please directly send your CV to my email if you are interested in the positions! :D**